 Back the other way through the mall.
 No.

-Back into Mervyn's.
-I asked the woman who had been helping me if I could have an announcement in the mall.
-She said I could have it announced over the loudspeaker in the store, but I'd have to find the mall office to get something throughout the mall.
+in the store, but I'd have to find the mall office to get something throughout the mall.
 So I started in Mervyn's, describing Ann and what she was wearing.
 They announced it, but it was no help.

 Through the mall again.
 Many people.
 But no Ann.
 And I did not find the mall office.